No further intake

 Alternatively, students enrolled directly in the Masters program may choose only to meet the requirements for the Graduate Certificate or Graduate Diploma and exit with that qualification.

-Applicants for the Master of Business Administration (Biotechnology) specialisation will normally hold a bachelor degree or equivalent qualification from an approved tertiary institution, OR have completed the Graduate Diploma of Business Administration.
+Applicants will normally hold a bachelor degree or equivalent qualification from an approved tertiary institution OR have completed the Graduate Diploma in Business Administration.

 Applicants are also required to have at least three years of work experience.